 Credit Card Referrals

 Yet another way to earn Membership Rewards points is by referring friends and relatives to an Amex credit or charge card.
-In some cases these referral bonuses can be substantial and Amex has offered as much as 30,000 points for referring someone to another Amex card.
+In some cases these referral bonuses can be quite substantial and Amex can offer as much as 40,000 points for referring someone to another Amex card.
 However, if you want to keep your friends, then make sure that the offer they get is as good as the best available public offer (by comparing your referral offer to our Best Offers page).

 Amex Offers